Healthcare Businesses More Valuable in South Florida

 Factors Affecting Valuation of Home Health Agencies

-- Perhaps the most important factor when valuing a home health agency is the ability of the agency to collect payment from Medicare in a timely basis.
+• Perhaps the most important factor when valuing a home health agency is the ability of the agency to collect payment from Medicare in a timely basis.

-- The reliability and quality of the staff is also of paramount importance.
+• The reliability and quality of the staff is also of paramount importance.

-- The patient referral sources (such as physicians, hospitals, nursing homes, and assisted living facilities) and whether they are transferable to the buyer (absent the seller’s future involvement) will also greatly affect the valuation of a home health agency.
+• The patient referral sources (such as physicians, hospitals, nursing homes, and assisted living facilities) and whether they are transferable to the buyer (absent the seller’s future involvement) will also greatly affect the valuation of a home health agency.

-- Lastly, a buyer’s decision to purchase a home health agency may be affected by any perceived changes in future Medicare pricing for the relevant home healthcare services provided by the agency.
+• Lastly, the valuation of a HHA may be affected by any perceived changes in future Medicare pricing and reimbursements.

 Transfer of Home Health Agency License to Buyer

 When purchasing a home health agency, a buyer will usually transfer the AHCA certified license via a CHOW (Change of Ownership Application).
 This saves the buyer enormous time and costs of applying for and receiving approval for a brand new AHCA certified license under a new corporate entity.
 It will also help the buyer greatly by facilitating an easier transition for the seller’s insurance contracts.
-A deal done via a CHOW transfer means that the buyer retains the seller’s corporate entity while only having to receive personal approval by AHCA (involving various background checks and financial qualifications) in order to take over the agency.
+A deal done via a CHOW transfer means that the buyer retains the seller’s corporate entity while only having to receive approval by AHCA (involving various background checks and financial qualifications) in order to take over the agency.

 Buyers of Home Health Agencies Typically Use ‘Stock-Purchase’ Deals